cpske/ISP/assignment/week15/bug-bounty.md

 - Navigation errors: Links that don't work or go to the wrong page.
 Inability to navigate, such as cannot get back to main page without using browser Back button).
 Any valid request that returns a 404 Not Found response.
 - Anything that causes the app to become unresponsive, return an exception page, or a 5xx status code page.
 - Anything that fails to work.
+- Installation instructions don't work.
+You tried to install and run it locally using installation instructions in project's Github repository, but they don't work.
+This includes missing steps.
 - Other perceived problems

 ## Testing and Reporting